Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: Introduction

-Several experimental studies on binary colloidal mixtures~\cite{imhof1995PRL,imhof1995,hendricks2015} have reported such dynamical decoupling and the existence of multiple phases called the ``single'' glass where only large particles are frozen and ``double'' glass where both components vitrify simultaneously.
+Several experimental studies on binary colloidal mixtures~\cite{imhof1995PRL,imhof1995,hendricks2015} have reported such dynamical decoupling and the existence of multiple phases called the \textit{single} glass where only large particles are frozen and \textit{double} glass where both components vitrify simultaneously.
 But the properties of different glass phases remain elusive.
 Several simulation studies~\cite{moreno2006,moreno2006jcp,voigtmann2009} hint the onset of the decoupling of the dynamics near the glass transition point.
 However, the size ratios and time scales which can be covered by simulations are limited.
 Currently, theoretical understanding of the decoupling phenomena largely relies on the mode-coupling theory (MCT)~\cite{bengtzelius1984,gotze2009}.
 Early studies have shown the decoupling of dynamics of small and large particles qualitatively~\cite{bosse1987,bosse1995} and a recent detailed analysis predicted the emergence of rich multiple glass phases~\cite{voigtmann2011}.
 However, due to the series of uncontrolled approximations inherent in the MCT, it is difficult to assess the interplay of separate length scales and the validity of the theory.
-One resolution is to take the large dimension limit where mean field theories including the MCT are expected to become exact, but the validity of the current version of the MCT in this limit remains controversial~\cite{Kirkpatrick1987b,Schmid2010,Ikeda2010,Jin2015,Maimbourg2016}.
+Also, the other dynamical theory called self-consistent generalized Langevin equation predicts a slightly different phase diagram for binary mixtures in three dimensions~\cite{PhysRevE.99.042603,PhysRevE.100.042601}.
+One resolution is to take the large-dimension limit where mean-field theories including the MCT are expected to become exact, but the validity of the current version of the MCT in this limit remains controversial~\cite{Kirkpatrick1987b,Schmid2010,Ikeda2010,Jin2015,Maimbourg2016}.